wixplosives/stylable.io/docs/guides/stylable-component-library.md

 ---
-id: guides/stylable-component-library
+id: stylable-component-library
 title: Create a Stylable Component Library
-layout: docs
+sidebar_label: Stylable Component Library
 ---

-We are now experimenting with a new [component library](https://github.com/wix/stylable-components) based on **Stylable** and React.
-It is in the **early development stages** and will be available soon.
 Here are some guidelines we gathered related to this project that you may be interested in following if you build your own library.

 **Stylable** enables you to author a component library, that can be themed, and easily consumed and styled, by other **Stylable** projects.